the artist’s impression of india & me

 The artwork on our website was specially created by Malvika Raj, a Madhubani artist whose work challenges the deeply entrenched casteism in many forms of this school of art.
 After being told that she could not practise the Tantric Madhubani artform simply because she was born into the Dalit community, Malvika has not only learnt and become an accomplished internationally renowned Madhubani artist.
 Her ground-breaking paintings draw on Babasaheb Ambedkar’s idea of India, breaking the artform free of its narrow confines of depicting only particular mythological narratives that privilege the savarna knowledge system as supreme.

-After hearing us talk about the India & Me programme, Malvika used her fine artistic skills to help us visualise our participatory discovery of India.
-A journey of unlearning the taken-for-granted about India, of appreciating the nuances of its fault-lines, and of searching for answers and ‘solutions’ in the vast but often overlooked ocean of Adivasi, Vimukt, Dalit and Bahujan knowledges that continue to thrive and grow despite continued attempts to erase them.
+After hearing us talk about india & me, Malvika used her fine artistic skills to help us visualise our participatory discovery of India: a journey of unlearning the taken-for-granted about India; of appreciating the nuances of its fault-lines; and of searching for answers and ‘solutions’ in the vast but often overlooked ocean of Adivasi, Vimukt, Dalit and Bahujan knowledges that continue to thrive and grow despite continued attempts to erase them.
 We are grateful to Malvika for sharing her own journey of listening to our ideas and using her pencil and paintbrush to bring alive our vision, a few strokes at a time.

 As we continue down this tumultuous, non-linear journey, the ‘me’ becomes more expansive and the fuzziness of the stippling gives way to clear lines and bright colours.
 Indeed the whole image then becomes ‘me’ and india & me simultaneously, encompassing both our past and our present with the possibility of a more inclusive future.”
 (Malvika Raj in conversation with the india & me working group).